ColdBox/coldbox-zero-to-hero/OUTLINE.md

 ![SoapBox](steps/images/soapbox.png)

-This course will focus on building a real twitter clone; SoapBox, based on different concepts and tool methodologies.
+This course will focus on building a real Twitter clone; SoapBox, based on different concepts and tool methodologies.
 We will use ColdBox features, including Behavior Driven Development (BDD) testing and leveraging several ForgeBox modules.

 > (All commands assume we are in the `box` shell unless stated otherwise.)

 ### 1. Course Introduction

-- [ ] Introductions
+- [√] Introductions
-- [ ] Software Pre-Requisites
+- [√] Software Pre-Requisites
-- [ ] Course Expectations
+- [√] Course Expectations
-- [ ] How many have used ColdBox/MVC before?
+- [√] How many have used ColdBox/MVC before?
-- [ ] How many have used BDD/TDD approaches before?
+- [√] How many have used BDD/TDD approaches before?

 ### 2. App Skeleton

-- [ ] Scaffold our application
+- [√] Scaffold our application
-- [ ] Configure the Test Harness
+- [√] Configure the Test Harness
-- [ ] Run our initial tests
+- [√] Run our initial tests
-- [ ] CommandBox Test Watchers
+- [√] CommandBox Test Watchers

 Steps: [Start](steps/step-1.md)